Indiana State Road 252

 State Road 252 (SR 252) in the U.S. state of Indiana consists of two segments.
-The western stretch runs from Interstate 69 and State Road 37 in Martinsville to State Road 9 between Hope and Shelbyville.
+The western stretch runs from Interstate 69 in Martinsville to Interstate 65 near Edinburgh.
 The eastern stretch is from U.S. Route 52/State Road 1 in Brookville to the Ohio state line near Scipio, Ohio.

 Route description

 Western section

 The western section heads southeast from Martinsville.
 SR 252 heads southeast until Morgantown where it turns northeast towards Trafalgar.
 SR 252 heads east from Trafalgar towards U.S. Route 31 (US 31).
 US 31 and SR 252 have a concurrency that ends near Edinburgh.
 SR 252 passes easterly through Edinburgh to an interchange with Interstate 65 (I-65) where the SR 252 designation terminates.
 The road continues as a county road to SR 9 named Old State Rd 252.

 Eastern section

 From the western terminus of this section at US 52/SR 1, SR 252 heads east towards Ohio.
 On the way to Ohio SR 252 passes through Mt.
 Carmel.
 At the Ohio state line SR 252 ends at an intersection with Ohio State Route 126, near Ohio State Route 129.